 Although CAGR is a classic investment metric for calculating investment returns and makes a better representation of performance than average returns since it assumes the investment capital to be compounded over time.

-But it makes a couple of assumptions which may hinder its practical use.
+But it makes a couple of assumptions that may hinder its practical use.
 Firstly, it assumes that the compounding process is a smooth one over time with steady returns being made every year.
-Secondly, it assumes that a portfolio incurs cashflow only two times during its lifetime.
-One at the very beginning when an investment is made and the second when the investment is sold and cash is returned to the investor.
+Secondly, it assumes that a portfolio incurs cash flow only two times during its lifetime.
+One is at the very beginning when an investment is made and the second when the investment is sold and cash is returned to the investor.

 In such cases of multiple or uneven investment periods and cash flows, the CAGR method of calculation becomes futile and using the Internal Rate of Return method would better serve the purpose.
 Mathematically, the IRR calculation is represented by the following expression.